Phileosopher/commonplace/glossary-financial.md

 Cut-off Procedures - Methods used to separate out transactions into different accounting periods

+## D

 Debit - Any record keeping that increases assets or expenses or decreases capital or liability, the opposite of a Credit

-Credit Card - A plastic card designed to purchase things without currency

 Debtors - Customers who owe money